netfoundry/zfw-zet/README.md

 You can specify user rules and load them into zfw automatically.
 For more information about user rules, please refer to the [zfw Readme file](https://github.com/netfoundry/zfw?tab=readme-ov-file#load-rules-from-optopenzitibinuseruser_rulessh)

-**The user rules only got loaded at the start of the ziti-edge-tunnel, any modifications to the file will require a restart of the ziti-edge-tunnel service.**
+**The user rules only get loaded at the start of the ziti-edge-tunnel, any modifications to the file will require a restart of the ziti-edge-tunnel service.**

 8. Enable and start the service